-- Education East Sussex
+- Education East Sussex (ESCC),

-- East Sussex Community Paediatrics
+- East Sussex Community Paediatrics,

 - Child and Adolescent Mental Health Services (CAMHS), and

-- East Sussex Parent Carer Forum
+- the East Sussex Parent Carer Forum.

-It aims to ensure a shared understanding of Pathological Demand Avoidance (PDA)1 to inform how best to support children with this profile and their families.
+It has been created to ensure a shared understanding of Pathological Demand Avoidance (PDA)1 to inform how best to support children with this profile and their families.
 We work together to ensure every parent/carer in East Sussex feels that their voice, their views and their experiences matter.
-It also allows them to contribute towards developing and improving services to positively impact upon the lives of children and young people with SEND.
+These all contribute towards developing and improving services to positively impact upon the lives of children and young people with SEND.

-Our hope is that this document will empower parent/carers, children and schools to:

-- Explore the demand avoidance a child is demonstrating, and - Implement approaches to meet the child's needs.
+Our hope is that this document will empower parent/carers, children and schools to explore the demand avoidance a child is demonstrating and implement approaches to meet the child's needs.

 Much of the information in this statement comes from the PDA Society and we have included several links to their website.
-Linking so closely to the PDA Society ensures that any information is research-based, up-to-date and informed by those with lived experience.
+Linking so closely to the PDA Society ensures that any information is research-based, up to date and informed by those with lived experience.